j-dags/Portfolio-v2/content/featured/Medium/index.md

 showInProjects: true
 ---

-Natural language pre-processing explained for beginners.
+Natural language pre-processing for beginners.
 How to take a body of text and prepare it for a machine learning.